 Habitat and Ecology

-It is typically seen on rocks and vegetation along small lowland forest streams, but is also seen away from streams in forest, or in highland areas.
-Primary and degraded forests are equally favoured, but a reasonably closed canopy and gently flowing water are essential.
+This species is typically seen on rocks and vegetation along small lowland forest streams, but is also seen away from streams in forest, or in highland areas.
+Primary and degraded forests are equally favoured, and it can be found in human settlements, plantations and water sources filled with rubbish (Indonesia Red List Assessment Workshop May 2017).
 Adults disperse widely in the forest and may even be found in wooded gardens.
 Breeding occurs at quiet side pools of forest streams or in temporary ponds at the edges of forests.
-On Sumatra it also breeds in ponds and in paddy fields.
-The maximum clutch size of H. chalconota is 2,207 eggs and it breeds year round (Premo 1985).
+On Sumatra it also breeds in ponds and in irrigation channels and ditches in paddy fields.
+The maximum clutch size is 2,207 eggs and it breeds year round (Premo 1985).
 Tadpoles live inside pools and quiet, deeper sections of streams (Grandison 1972, Dring 1979).

 It has recently tested positive for Batrachochytrium dendrobatidis, although there are currently no reports of population declines for this species (Kusrini et al. 2008).